cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 considered a comment.

 Comments are considered white space.
-Hence, they are allowed in prefixed binary strings; for instance, the following are equivalent:
+Hence, they are allowed in prefixed byte strings; for instance, the following are equivalent:

     h'68656c6c6f20776f726c64'
     h'68 65 6c /doubled l!/ 6c 6f /hello/